rabwill/tab-spfx-me-experience/README.md

 - Ensure that you are at the solution folder
 - in the command-line run:
   - **npm install**
-- Bundle and package up the solution (use below script) and put in `SharePoint` Appcatalog
+- Bundle and package up the solution (use below script) and deploy to `SharePoint` Appcatalog

 ```
 gulp bundle --ship